RyanWillDev/ryanwilldev.github.io/journal/journal_entries/commit-wrong-branch/commit-wrong-branch.md

 Now, if you're anything like me git can still be a little intimidating when trying to fix your errors.
 Have no fear, though.
 This particular screw up is very easy to fix.

-First you just need to create a feature or bugfix branch from develop and then reset develop back to where it should be.
+First, create a feature or bugfix branch from develop.
+Then, reset develop back to where it should be.

 ```bash
 git branch <name-of-new-branch>